-One in four people in the UK have hypertension (high blood pressure).4 Yet more than 80% of people with raised blood pressure are accepted at standard rates by us for life and critical illness cover.1
+One in four people in the UK have hypertension (high blood pressure).4 Yet almost 80% of people with raised blood pressure are accepted at standard rates by us for life and critical illness cover.5

 We understand that it’s hard for people to remember their exact blood pressure readings.
 That’s why we’ve developed a set of easy-to-answer questions in our expert online underwriting system that ask for information they will know instead.

-Now your clients can get the cover they need in place quickly and easily - with over 90% of applications receiving an immediate decision.1
+Now your clients can get the cover they need in place quickly and easily - with 96% of applications receiving an immediate decision.5

 We make income protection available for people with diabetes.

-There are an estimated four million diabetics in the UK5 - making it one of the country’s most common medical conditions, and income protection is something that’s greatly needed.
+There are an estimated 4.7 million diabetics in the UK6 - making it one of the country’s most common medical conditions, and income protection is something that’s greatly needed.

 Because of the number of diabetes-related complications that may arise (such as eye or feet problems), financial cover is essential should anyone need prolonged time off work.